Kitchen Energy Savings Advice

 Energy advice

-- Cook efficiently: Where you can, cook with lower wattage appliance such as an air fryer, slow cooker.
+- Cook efficiently: Where you can, cook with lower wattage appliance such as an air fryer or slow cooker.
 It also helps to plan meals and batch cook.

 - Dishwasher: Fill the machine correctly and only run when full.
 Also consider air drying dishes when possible.
 Use the eco setting on your dishwasher.